shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 import { deserialize, serialize } from "borsh";
 ```

-Solana calls its networks clusters, if you have by any chance deployed the program on testnet/mainnet, you will need to change the cluster variable to the URL for that cluster.
+Solana calls its networks **clusters**, if you have by any chance deployed the program on testnet/mainnet, you will need to change the cluster variable to the URL for that cluster.
-Also update the programId it should be the one you got after deploying your program on blockchain.
+Also update the programId, this should be the public key you got after deploying your program.

 ```js
 const cluster = "https://api.devnet.solana.com";